Paying Is A Pain

-“Why fight back, I thought we had deal?”
+“Why fight back?
+I thought we had a deal?”

-The fungal humanoid gripped onto his tooth with two fingers, slowly it pulled upwards, wrenching the tooth from its gum embrace.
+The fungal humanoid gripped onto his tooth with two fingers; slowly, it pulled upwards, wrenching the tooth from its gum embrace.
 Anodyne’s screams disturbed the fauna of the entire planet as he had each tooth plucked slowly from his jaw.
-Appretend looked on with sadness, feeling guilt for her part to play.
+Appretend looked on with sadness, feeling guilty for her part to play.

 Appretend and My’Ellium watched on as the fungal humanoid made its way to Anodyne’s molars.
 Grasping on and steadily pulling upward, it slowly removed the long-rooted teeth.
 His screams turned to gurgles as his mouth filled with blood.
 Appretend turned away and blocked her ears, My’Ellium lent in closer as his lower jaw had its last tooth removed.

 “Halfway there, stay strong, receive what you need.
 Succumb to pain, leave empty-handed.”

 Anodyne’s eyes turned over to the rotting face of My’Ellium; a burning determination filled them.
 His eyes reddened and started watering.